Harare

 Women call for greater support in politics amid ongoing challenges

-Zimbabwean women's participation in politics remains low, despite them comprising 52 percent of the population—making them the largest demographic group compared to their male counterparts.
-To address these issues, the Friedrich Naumann Foundation (FNF) hosted a meeting today for young and veteran women who are taking center stage in politics.
-The event, themed “History of Women’s Political Participation in Zimbabwe: A Reflection and Celebration,” provided a platform for discussing the historical and current challenges women face in the political arena.
-The event also marked the launch of a book and documentary celebrating the resilience of women before and after Zimbabwe’s independence.
+Zimbabwean women's participation in politics remains low, despite comprising 52% of the population—making them the largest demographic group.
+To address this, FNF Zimbabwe hosted a meeting for young and veteran women taking center stage in politics.
+The event, themed “History of Women’s Political Participation in Zimbabwe: A Reflection and Celebration,” provided a platform to discuss historical and current challenges in the political arena.

 -